-- 7.32 The development provides a mix of house types and sizes within the scheme, with mews type, 3, 4 and 5 bed dwellings mixed within the proposal.
-The layout ensures that adequate interface distances and amenity space, according with the Councils SPGN2: Space Around Dwellings, are provided between the proposed dwellings. - 7.33 There is a 15 unit 3-storey apartment block centrally located on the site, to the west of the SUDs feature/incidental POS.
+- 7.34 The development provides a mix of house types and sizes within the scheme, with mews type, 3, 4 and 5 bed dwellings mixed within the proposal.
+The layout ensures that adequate interface distances and amenity space, according with the Councils SPGN2: Space Around Dwellings, are provided between the proposed dwellings. - 7.35 There is a 15 unit 3-storey apartment block centrally located on the site, to the west of the SUDs feature/incidental POS.
 This block has been located to ensure that there is no overlooking from either its front or rear elevations, which are the elevations upon which windows are situated, with the gable ends left blank.
-By utilising a hipped roof design the block is not unduly large in comparison to the houses it sits alongside, nor will it negatively impinge on neighbouring dwellings through either overshadowing or overlooking. - 7.34 Some objections have mentioned this three storey building and opined that there are no buildings of a comparable scale in the vicinity.
-As mentioned above it is not considered that the building is unacceptably tall or bulky.
+By utilising a hipped roof design the block is not unduly large in comparison to the houses it sits alongside, nor will it negatively impinge on neighbouring dwellings through either overshadowing or overlooking. - 7.36 Some objections have mentioned this three storey building and opined that there are no buildings of a comparable scale in the vicinity.
+As mentioned above it is not considered that the building is unacceptably tall or bulky and on that basis adds positively to the layout of the site making a positive placemaking contribution.
 Given its central location on the site it has been designed to sit alongside neighbouring two storey dwellings and will be viewed within the context of the wider site.
 The fact that there are no other three storey buildings in the vicinity should not preclude the consideration of such a building.
-The reduction in height of the building would result in the loss of up to five affordable units being delivered on the site. - 7.35 The site is relatively flat and has been laid out to minimise any direct impacts upon existing dwellings located on the site periphery.
-The trees and hedge located on the western site boundary, alongside Argoed avenue, is to be retained, and dwellings in this area are either facing away from the Argoed avenue dwellings, retaining an adequate interface to ensure that there would be no concerns over a loss of privacy, or gable on to the road.
-The existing screening protects the existing dwellings from any detrimental impact arising from the development. - 7.36 The existing development at Cae Issa either backs onto the existing SUDs area, with only the gable of one dwelling close to the existing houses, and I do not consider that the proposed development would adversely impact upon these dwellings. - 7.37 The area of development site that adjoins the rear boundaries of dwellings on the A5119 Mold road has a footpath and area of informal Public Open Space as a buffer between this area and proposed dwellings.
-Again I have no concerns regarding the location of the new development and existing residential amenity.
+The reduction in height of the building would result in the loss of up to five affordable units being delivered on the site. - 7.37 The site is relatively flat and has been laid out to minimise any direct impacts upon the living conditions of residents of existing dwellings located on the site periphery.
+The trees and hedge located on the western site boundary, alongside Argoed View, is to be retained, and dwellings in this area are either facing away from the Argoed View dwellings, retaining an adequate interface to ensure that there would be no concerns over a loss of privacy, or gable on to the road.
+The existing screening protects the existing dwellings from any detrimental impact arising from the development. - 7.38 The existing development at Cae Issa either backs onto the existing SUDs area, with only the gable of one dwelling close to the existing houses, and I do not consider that the proposed development would adversely impact upon these dwellings.

-7.38 The proposal is for 90 dwellings upon a site with a developable area of 2.56 hectare.
+- 7.39 The area of development site that adjoins the rear boundaries of dwellings on the A5119 Mold road has a footpath and area of informal Public Open Space as a buffer between this area and proposed dwellings.
+Again I have no concerns regarding the location of the new development and existing residential amenity. - 7.40 The proposal is for 90 dwellings upon a site with a developable area of 2.56 hectare.
 This equates to a density of approximately 35 dwellings per hectare.
 This is considered to be appropriate to the location.

-7.39 Drainage and Phosphates
+7.41 Drainage and Phosphates

 It is intended to connect the development to the public sewerage system.
-Dwr Cymru Welsh Water have confirmed that sufficient capacity exists at the relevant wastewater treatment works to cater for the development.
+Dwr Cymru Welsh Water have confirmed that sufficient capacity exists at Mold Wastewater Treatment Works (WWTW) to cater for the development.
 A Hydraulic modelling assessment was undertaken on this site and subject to the findings of this assessment and agreements between the developer and the statutory undertaker it is considered that there exists capacity in the system to cater for this development.